bigmlcom/flatline/readme.md

 session.

-The [python directory](./python) contains a small Python library that wraps the nodejs interpreter and let's you interact with it using Python.
+The [python directory](./python) contains a small Python library that wraps the nodejs interpreter and lets you interact with it using Python.

 ## License